open-meteo/open-meteo-api-kotlin/CONTRIBUTING.md

-# Contributing to the Open-Meteo API Kotlin library
+# Contributing to the Open-Meteo KMP SDK

 This document includes a set of guidelines and rules for contributing to the library.
 Feel free to open an issue if you have any doubts.